Permafrost/TundraTN/README.md

 // attribute value/s.
 tundra.tn.document.attribute.uri:encode(values[]);

+// Adds a content part with the given name and content, specified as a string, bytes or stream,
+// to the given Trading Networks document (bizdoc). tundra.tn.document.content:add($bizdoc, $part, $content, $content.type);

+// Returns true if the content part identified by the given $part name exists for the given bizdoc. tundra.tn.document.content:exists($bizdoc, $part);

+// Returns true if the given $bizdoc is related to a derived bizdoc with the given $sender
+// and $receiver.
+tundra.tn.document.derivative:exists($bizdoc, $sender, $receiver);

 // Returns the document's content associated with the given part name as a stream.
 If the part
 // name is not provided, the default content part is returned (xmldata for XML; ffdata for Flat
 // Files).
 tundra.tn.document.content:get($bizdoc, $part, $encoding);

-// Adds a content part with the given name and content, specified as a string, bytes or stream,
-// to the given Trading Networks document (bizdoc). tundra.tn.document.content:add($bizdoc, $part, $content, $content.type);

-// Returns true if the given $bizdoc is related to a derived bizdoc with the given $sender
-// and $receiver.
-tundra.tn.document.derivative:exists($bizdoc, $sender, $receiver);

 // Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
 // receiver on the derivative.